shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/10-templates.md

 └── search
 ```

-Inside of the directories are the actual templates rendered by the storefront.
-The inner structure is dependant
+Inside the directories are the actual templates rendered by the storefront.
+The inner structure depends on
-on the complexity of the domain context, therefore a system can not be clearly inferred from here on.
+the domain context.

-### Template multi inheritance
+### Override and extend templates

 Due to the plugin and theme system in shopware it is possible that one storefront template gets extended by
 multiple plugins or themes, but [Twig](https://twig.symfony.com/) does not allow multi inheritance out of the box.